UmarFarooqui/ML_Algorithms/tree_based_algorithms/README.md

 Tree based algorithms can be of two types:
 1. Decision tree learning algorithms

 They build a single decision tree.

 2. Ensemble learning algorithms

 They build multiple decision trees and combine their results.

 ### How decision tree learning works:
-It works by Choosing a feature which divides the training data into homogeneous subsets and applies this criterion recursively.
+It works by choosing a feature which divides the training data into homogeneous subsets and applies this criterion recursively.

 ### Ways to measure homogeneity of the subsets
 1. Information Gain